Get the Tata Capital App to apply for Loans & manage your account. Download Now

 • GST registration certificate, if applicable to the business.

 Applying under the Udyog loan scheme is designed to be simple and efficient for eligible MSMEs.
-Once your business registration and basic documentation are in place, the application can be completed through authorised financial institutions.
+Once your business registration and basic documentation are in place, the application can be completed through authorized financial institutions.

 Here are the steps involved: